eyanshu1997/mptcp/src/lte/doc/source/lte-testing.rst

 ``lte-handover-delay`` verifies that this procedure consistently spends the same amount of time.

 The test suite will run several handover test cases.
-Each test case is an individual simulation featuring a handover at a specified time in simulation.
+Eact test case is an individual simulation featuring a handover at a specified time in simulation.
 For example, the handover in the first test case is invoked at time +0.100s, while in the second test case it is at +0.101s.
 There are 10 test cases, each